 Choose to group by customer_id.
 The default name of the new dataset is not very descriptive, so change it to

 The Group Recipe has several steps (on the left).
 The core step is the Group step, where you choose which columns to aggregate and what aggregations you want performed.

 Some columns, like order_id, we won’t need in the new dataset.
 For the others, make the following selections:

 - pages_visited: Avg

 This will give us the first date at which a customer ordered (minimum of order_date), the average number of visited pages by visit, and the sum of all orders of the customer.

 In the Output step, you can select to rename the output columns.
 Let’s rename order_date_min to first_order_date.

 Click Run to create the new grouped dataset, then Explore the new dataset once run is complete.

 Explore the Flow¶

-Click on the flow icon next to the project name to go to the project Flow.
-The flow is the visual representation of your project pipeline.
-You can see the Preparation recipe, represented by a broom, followed by its output dataset, followed by the Group recipe, followed by its output dataset.
+Click on the flow icon next to the project name at the top of the page to go to the project Flow.
+The Flow is the visual representation of your project pipeline.
+You can see the Preparation Recipe, represented by a broom, followed by its output dataset, followed by the Group Recipe, followed by its output dataset.